Abhijeetbyte/StreamLog/README.md

 *  `StreamLog.head` function is for sensor data headings/names of columns, this could be as many as you want.
 *  In `StreamLog.data`
    - 5000: Time interval between data logs in milliseconds (5 seconds)
    - 3: Total number of variables ( sensor readings), including the delay and other values.
-This could be as many as want
+This could be as many as you want.

 <br/>